 The courtroom is an increasingly important arena for determining who should pay for climate-related damages and the government’s role to protect us from climate change.
 Physical and social scientists play a crucial role in this burgeoning field of climate litigation by helping judges and juries understand the most current and robust climate science.

-Produced in collaboration with the Union of Concerned Scientists (UCS), this guide helps scientists better understand the process of acting as an expert, the potential legal risks and how to mitigate them, and the right questions to ask to proceed with confidence and have a positive and fulfilling experience.
-It also explains ways experts can engage apart from being a testifying expert witness.
+Produced in collaboration with the Union of Concerned Scientists (UCS), this guide helps scientists better understand the potential legal risks of serving as an expert witness and how to mitigate them, and the right questions to ask to proceed with confidence and have a positive and fulfilling experience.
 This guide builds upon our first, introductory expert witness guide, “What to Expect When You’re an Expert Witness.”

-This information contained in this guide concerns U.S. laws only and does not constitute specific legal advice.
-If you have legal questions regarding a particular circumstance, please call your lawyer, or contact us directly for a free legal consultant by emailing email@example.com or using our web form.
+The information contained in this guide concerns U.S. laws only and does not constitute specific legal advice.
+If you have legal questions regarding a particular circumstance, please call your lawyer, or contact us directly for a free legal consultation by emailing email@example.com or using our web form.